mmarkdown/mmark/Syntax.md

 :   Identical to RFC 7991, Mmark will take care to translate this into something xml2rfc (v2) can
     understand.

+BCP 14/RFC 2119 Keywords:
+:   If an RFC 2119 word is found enclosed in `**` it will be rendered normally
+    i.e. `**MUST**` becomes `MUST`.

 Artwork/Source code:
-:   There is no such distinction so these will be rendered in the same way regardles.
+:   There is no such distinction so these will be rendered in the same way regardless.

 Block Level Attributes:
 :   We use the attributes as specified in RFC 7741, e.g. to speficify an empty list style use: